 If you are interested in supporting the setup and recruitment to one of these trials and be Co-PI on a study at your site, please discuss the trial with the most relevant Consultant Urologist/Clinician at your unit.
 They would need to act as who agrees to be Principal Investigator and agree to oversee study conduct at your Trust.
 Please contact the trial team using the details below if you need any advice on how to get involved or once you have identified a potential PI at your site to progress with site setup.

-Trial opened: March 2017, planned recruitment period 5 years.
+Trial opened: May 2017, planned recruitment period 5 years.

 PACE is a multicentre, international phase 3 randomised controlled study to assess whether hypofractionated stereotactic body radiotherapy (SBRT) offers therapeutic benefit over prostatectomy (PACE-A) or conventional radiotherapy (PACE-B) in men with early stage, organ-confined prostate cancer.
 A total of 1716 low–intermediate risk patients with a histological confirmation of prostate adenocarcinoma will be recruited.

 Trial opened: August 2012, planned recruitment period 8 years.